rails/rails/README.md

 and attach those files to Active Records.
 It also provides a disk service for testing or local deployments, but the focus is on cloud storage.

+## Compared to other storage solutions

+A key difference to how Active Storage works compared to other attachment solutions in Rails is through the use of built-in `Blob` and `Attachment` models (backed by Active Record).
+This means existing application models do not need to be modified with additional columns to associate with files.
+Active Storage uses GlobalID to provide polymorphic associations via the join model of `Attachment`, which then connects to the actual `Blob`.

+These `Blob` models are intended to be immutable in spirit.
+One file, one blob.
+You can associate the same blob with multiple application models as well.
+And if you want to do transformations of a given `Blob`, the idea is that you'll simply create a new one, rather than attempt to mutate the existing (though of course you can delete that later if you don't need it).

 ## Examples

 One attachment: